Skip to content

 A robust measurement strategy requires a multi-layered approach that covers everything from operational efficiency to nuanced aspects of output quality and user success.
 This requires a shift in thinking from simple pass/fail tests to a portfolio of metrics that, together, paint a comprehensive picture of system performance.

-This guide breaks down metric design into two parts:
+This guide breaks down metric design into three parts:

 1. Foundational Metric Types: The basic building blocks of any measurement system.